aulorbe/Skin-Segmentation-Logit-Regression/README.md

 #### Interpreting ROC Curve & AUC Metric

+What is an ROC curve, and why should we care?
 As Will Koehrsen writes in his great [blog post](https://towardsdatascience.com/beyond-accuracy-precision-and-recall-3da06bea9f6c) on evaluation metrics, "the ROC curve shows how the recall vs precision relationship changes as we vary the threshold for identifying a positive in our model."

 The usefulness of an ROC curve is that it gives its interpreter a visualization of what happens when we move the threshold up or down for our true positives and false negatives (i.e. the tradeoff between sensitivity (trp) and specificity (fpr).
-The more accurate our model, the more our curve will hug the top left side of the graph, which what ours is doing!
-(For most of us the ideal ROC-curve would look like a 90-degree angle, which would indicate 100% sensitivity and 100% specificity – Check out this [great video](https://www.youtube.com/watch?v=egTNM8NSa2k) for more info.)
+The more accurate our model, the more our curve will hug the top left side of the graph, which is what ours is doing!
+(The perfect ROC-curve would look like a 90-degree angle, indicating 100% sensitivity and 100% specificity – Check out this [great video](https://www.youtube.com/watch?v=egTNM8NSa2k) for more info.)

-After checking out our ROC curve, interpreters should calcuate the AUC, which is the total area under the curve.
+After inspecting our ROC curve, we can calcuate the AUC, which is the total area under the curve.
 This is a single-number summary of a model's accuracy.
 The higher the AUC, the better the model (a random classifier, represented by the dotted blue line above, has an AUC of 0.5, which we always want to aim above).
 As you can see, our models' AUC is 0.93, which is pretty good.

 ## BUT DOES THE MODEL HOLD UP?

-By evaluating my model by using K-Fold Cross-Validation, I can see if my model holds up to more rigorous testing.
+By evaluating my model using K-Fold Cross-Validation, I can see if my model holds up to more rigorous testing.

 In k-fold cross-validation, instead of relying on a single instance of train-test-split, the results of which rely heavily on which observations happen to be put into the test group (i.e. there is the possibility of high bias), the algorithm splits up my data into k equal-sized groups and uses each group as the other group's validation set (or "test" data).
 It then repeats this for each group k number of times and outputs the mean accuracy of all the groups in total.

+In more formal terms, cv "is a technique for assessing how the statistical analysis generalizes to an independent dataset" (- [here](https://www.digitalvidya.com/blog/cross-validation-in-machine-learning/)).

-In the code below, k represents the number of train-test-split groups I use in my cross-validation step.
-After toggling this value a bit, I see the best results with k = 4.
+After toggling my k-value a bit in the code below, I found the best results with k = 4.

 ```python